Essential to every Cherry MX mechanical keyboard, there are three different options to choose from – Alphas, Betas & Rams.

 Standalone numpads are available in three different variations – the Alphapad, the Betapad and the all new Viopad.
 The Alphapad is designed to be used with Alphas + Text Mods whilst the Betapad looks best when combined with Betas + Micons Mods.
 It is recommended to combine the Viopad with the all new Wolfgang monokit (see below).

-These two sibling monokits are iterations of the Canvas XDA project in a new shade of color that wasn’t previously offered.
+These two sibling monokits have the same purple color that was offered on Round 2.
 Featuring the classic noire legends sublimated over violet keycaps, these kits come in two distinct versions – Wolfgang & Manfred.

 Wolfgang features the classy Alphas combined with enough Text Mods to completely fill a vaiety of keyboards ranging from 40% to Tenkeyless layouts, including custom builds, thanks to the extra bottom row plus a 1.5u BACKSPACE, a couple SHIFTs and a stepped CAPS LOCK.
 Even 104 full-size layouts are covered, when combined with the Viopad.

 Manfred features the same colorscheme, but with the runic Rams combined with the Micons Mods.
 A wide range of keyboards can be covered with this single kit, designed for those who prefer a more chaotic and mysterious appearance.

 “My personal opinion is that the Manfred kit looks better when combined with keyboards such as Anne Pros, Pok3rs, multiple XD’s, TADA 68s, uniqey’s C70s and all the RAMA keyboards.
 Basically, it’s a kit for 60%, 65% and 75% keyboards, where the Function Row isn’t present – due to the conflict that could occur between nordic, numerals and latin glyphs.
 It works with larger form factors too as the necessary keycaps are there.”